-If you are a Basic or Plus member, you can see a demo version of the video review page but you'll need to upgrade to Pro, Business, or Premium to access the full functionality of review pages for your videos.
+If you are a Basic or Plus member, you can see a demo version of the video review page but you'll need to upgrade to Pro or higher to access the full functionality of review pages for your videos.

-You can access your video review page link through the video manager, in your video settings under the Collaboration tab, Review tools section, or via the Review page button beneath the player on your video page.
+You can access your video review page link via the Review button on the right side of the video edit page, or in your video's Advanced settings under the Collaboration tab, Review tools section.
 This button is only visible to you, the video owner.
 To share your review page, you’ll need to copy the private link and send it to your reviewers directly.

 Your videos' review pages are enabled by default.
 To disable a review page, click the Advanced button next to the player on your video edit page, navigate to the Collaboration tab, Review tools section, toggle the box next to Enable private review page off, then click Save.